 |Analysis Disruption is a conference that has grown out of the initiative by analysts from software and business consultation company Nortal to provide analysts a platform where they can share their knowledge and experience.
 In its early days from 2014, the event was in the form of morning seminars for analysts, but in 2016 it was held in a conference format for the first time.
 The Conference is organized by Nortal in cooperation with Manuali, Fortumo, PwC and Testlio.|

-Marek Helm, the Head of Public Finance Advisory and Change Management at Nortal, is a true opinion leader who has introduced tangible change and improvements in several countries.
+Marek Helm, Genereal Manager of GCC and Africa at Nortal , is a true opinion leader who has introduced tangible change and improvements in several countries.
 He was the Director General of the Estonian Tax and Customs Board for six years.
 During that time, the organization became one of the most trusted government organizations in Estonia, VAT fraud was almost eliminated and the OECD ranked it within the TOP 3 most efficient tax organizations.
 To go into more detail about how governments can digitize tax authorities and boost economy, get in touch with him via email.